y3owk1n/undo-glow.nvim/README.md

 - Expose APIs for you to even create your own actions that can highlight
 - Create custom easings if the builtin easings are not enough for you
 - Do not hijack your keymaps and silently creates autocmd (Do it your own in your config)
-- You can use it as a library to create other plugins, since we are exposing the core APIs that are handling highlights
+- You can use it as a library to create other plugins or integration with another plugins, since we are exposing the core APIs that are handling highlights

 ## 👀 Previews